arexbold/TripleBondChallenge/README.md

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.
-- Class system for randomized stats.
-Randomize between 8 different classes with additional smart randomization.
-Less "useless" mons compared to vanilla randomization.
 - Removed moves and abilities to better adjust for challenge.
 - Added HMs to the randomized move pool.
 - Static encounters instead of wild encounters for ease of use.
-- 30 Nest Balls at the beginning.
 - You can now catch up to 4 mons (from 11 mons available) before the rival.
 - You are unable to use the lab for healing but will get healed right before you start the Rival battle.
 - Changed the intro so that everything is done as soon you leave the lab.
 No more walking for 2 mins.
 The 1st 3 routes with Pokemon are all connected to each other by rooms.
 Starting up a run is quick.